asnaylor/e2e-llm-workflows/README.md

     init_lora_weights: true
 ```

 ### Fine-tuning

 This Workspace is still running on a small, lean head node.
-But based on the compute we want to use (ex. `num_devices` and `accelerator_type`), the appropraite worker nodes will automatically be initialized and execute the workload.
+But based on the compute we want to use (ex. `num_devices` and `accelerator_type`) for fine-tuning, the appropriate worker nodes will automatically be initialized and execute the workload.
 And afterwards, they'll scale back to zero!

 <b style="background-color: orange;">&nbsp;💡 INSIGHT&nbsp;</b>: With [Ray](https://docs.ray.io/) we're able to execute a large, compute intensive workload like this using smaller, more available resources (ex. using `A10`s instead of waiting for elusive `A100`s).
 And Anyscale's smart instance manager will automatically provision the appropriate and available compute for the workload based on what's needed.